recommenders-team/recommenders/reco_utils/README.md

 ### Splitting Techniques

 Currently three methods are available for splitting datasets.
-All of them support splitting by user or item and filtering out minimal samples (for instance users that have not rated enough item, or items that have not been rated by enough users).
+All of them support splitting by user or item and filtering out minimal samples (for instance users that have not rated enough items, or items that have not been rated by enough users).

 - Random: this is the basic approach where entries are randomly assigned to each group based on the ratio desired
 - Chronological: this uses provided timestamps to order the data and selects a cut-off time that will split the desired ratio of data to train before that time and test after that time